Kilkelly, Ireland (song): Description

 Presented as a series of letters, the ballad has five stanzas covering the time period from 1860 to 1892.
 The ballad conveys "the effects of poverty, famine and emigration on one Irish family" while also expressing the universal theme of the sadness and longing experienced by families who have been separated permanently by emigration.

 Covers

 "Kilkelly, Ireland" was first recorded on Fast Folk Musical Magazine (FF 207, September 1983) by Laura Burns and Roger Rosen in New York; a live version performed by an ensemble including Nikki Matheson, Jack Hardy, Robin Batteau and Richard Meyer at The Bottom Line in Greenwich Village was also released on Fast Folk in 1986 (FF 306 Live from the Bottom Line).
 It was subsequently recorded in Ireland by Danny Doyle on his album Twenty Years A-Growing (1987).
 The ballad appeared on the 1990s Irish music album Bringing It All Back Home.
-It has been covered by many artists, including Robbie O'Connell, Mick Moloney, Jimmy Keane, Atwater-Donnelly, Seamus Kennedy, The Dubliners, Seán Keane, Ciara Considine, Marc Gunn, David Gans (with Eric Rawlins), and Empty Hats.
+It has been covered by many artists, including Robbie O'Connell, Mick Moloney, Jimmy Keane, Atwater-Donnelly, Seamus Kennedy, The Dubliners, Seán Keane, Ciara Considine, Marc Gunn, Deirdre Starr, and David Gans (with Eric Rawlins).

+In 2023 the song was, with the consent of the authors, translated to Polish by songwriter Maciej Wronski and recorded by Polish artist Reflinka under the title "Listy z Kilkelly".